PHPOffice/PhpSpreadsheet/README.md

 This branch (2.4.x) is maintained (for security and some bug fixes), but it is *not* the latest version of PhpSpreadsheet, and may therefore lack features and bug fixes found in the latest version.

+## End Of Support Notice

+No further changes, aside from security patches, will be applied to this branch.
+Security patches will continue to be applied to this branch until 2027-02-28.
+At that date, no further changes, including security patches, will be applied.
+You are encouraged to upgrade to the master branch (release 5) before that date.

 ## PHP Version Support

 This branch runs with Php 8.1, 8.2, 8.3, 8.4, or 8.5.
 8.5 is the last version of Php which can be used with this branch.